yu-fung-hang/cyber-black-friday/README.md

     * Copy the content from `\api-examples\insert-stock-record.http` to Postman and run it.
 2. Enter `stockId` (1 as default) and `Number of Users` on the browser;
 3. Click one of the two buttons to start an emulation:
-    * `Order`: implemented using pessimistic locking.
+    * __Order__: implemented using pessimistic locking.
+The corresponding row in `stock` table would be locked when stockNum decreases.
 IntelliJ Console will show `Orders are full!` when the stock is empty.
-    * `Order with Redis`: implemented using Redis.
+    * __Order with Redis__: implemented using Redis.
 All orders would be saved into Redis at first before being transferred into MySQL when the stock is empty.
 IntelliJ Console will show a message when the whole process is complete.
 4. Check the database to see how much time was spent on the emulation.
 5. Click `Reset` to clear all records in MySQL and Redis.
 Start another emulation by redoing all these steps again.